The Gardener

 partake.

-She remembers the
+She remembers four young apostles:

-brood, then closes
+She watches her brood, then closes her

-snack-time clucking.
+clucking.
 Music!

-The sweetest there is,
+The sweetest

-and ever will
+ever

 be.

-Soon will come a story, delicately
+Soon will come a

 served.
+And

-And then?
+then?

-She will sing them to sleep, planting
+She will sing them to sleep,

-tiny, august dreams for each and
+dreams for each

-every
+and every

 soul.

-She awaits the moment when
+She awaits the moment, when

 all her naptime gardeners

-finally
+will finally

 awaken.